 BlackRock share price volatility

-Over the last 12 months, BlackRock's shares have ranged in value from as little as US$576.2649 up to US$955.72.
+Over the last 12 months, BlackRock's shares have ranged in value from as little as US$575.6 up to US$955.4437.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while BlackRock's is 1.1947.
-This would suggest that BlackRock's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while BlackRock's is 1.2813.
+This would suggest that BlackRock's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 BlackRock, Inc. is a publicly owned investment manager.
 The firm primarily provides its services to institutional, intermediary, and individual investors including corporate, public, union, and industry pension plans, insurance companies, third-party mutual funds, endowments, public institutions, governments, foundations, charities, sovereign wealth funds, corporations, official institutions, and banks.
 It also provides global risk management and advisory services.
 The firm manages separate client-focused equity, fixed income, and balanced portfolios.
 It also launches and manages open-end and closed-end mutual funds, offshore funds, unit trusts, and alternative investment vehicles including structured funds.
 The firm launches equity, fixed income, balanced, and real estate mutual funds.
 It also launches equity, fixed income, balanced, currency, commodity, and multi-asset exchange traded funds.
 The firm also launches and manages hedge funds.
 It invests in the public equity, fixed income, real estate, currency, commodity, and alternative markets across the globe.
 The firm primarily invests in growth and value stocks of small-cap, mid-cap, SMID-cap, large-cap, and multi-cap companies.
 It also invests in dividend-paying equity securities.
 The firm invests in investment grade municipal securities, government securities including securities issued or guaranteed by a government or a government agency or instrumentality, corporate bonds, and asset-backed and mortgage-backed securities.
 It employs fundamental and quantitative analysis with a focus on bottom-up and top-down approach to make its investments.
 The firm employs liquidity, asset allocation, balanced, real estate, and alternative strategies to make its investments.
 In real estate sector, it seeks to invest in Poland and Germany.
 The firm benchmarks the performance of its portfolios against various S&P, Russell, Barclays, MSCI, Citigroup, and Merrill Lynch indices.
 BlackRock, Inc. was founded in 1988 and is based in New York City with additional offices in Boston